 Because carbon accounting is a new competency for many, top firms are training staff and hiring experts to build this capacity.
 Embodied carbon analysis, for instance, might be done by sustainability specialists or a “carbon analyst” on the team.
 Best practices include educating all project architects on reading LCA reports, understanding carbon data, and using it in design trade-offs.

 Firms are also adopting dedicated carbon accounting software like Greenplaces to track their firm-wide emissions and project impacts in one place.
 The goal is to make carbon considerations as integrated into the design process as cost or structural safety—a routine part of project meetings and decision-making.
-Currently, only a small share of projects (estimated ~7%) actively track embodied carbon as part of design, but this is inching up (it was ~5% the year before).
-The firms on the leading edge are pushing to normalize carbon tracking on 100% of projects, treating carbon budgets with the same importance as financial budgets.
+Currently, only a small share of projects (estimated ~7%) actively track embodied carbon as part of design, but this is inching up (it was ~5% the year before)

 Architecture shapes the spaces where people live, work, and learn—and shapes the planet’s future as well.
 Every schematic and contract holds an opportunity to reduce carbon, champion efficiency, and align projects with emerging regulations.